MattBidewell/twitter_weather_bot/README.md

   }
 };
 ```

-This is used to access the twitter API. <br />
+This is used to access the Twitter API.

-Next inside 'bot.js', you should change the name of the twitter account the stream will observe.
+Next, inside 'bot.js', you should change the name of the twitter account the stream will observe.
 This is the variable host.

 ```javascript
 var host = "";
 ```
-Change this line to the account you wish use. < br/>
+Change this line to the account you wish to use.
-Finally we need to change the regex expression to suit the account name you're using.
+Finally, we need to change the regex expression to suit the account name you're using.

 ```javascript
 var regex = /@ /i;
 ```
-Make sure to leave the @ at the start and a space at the end.
+Make sure to leave the @ at the start and space at the end.

-### TODO:
-Implementation of Emojis to reduce the number of characters in the tweet.
-So far implmentation of the an emoji libary has been done, however tweeting the unicode has proven unsuccessful.